How are you doing during all of this stuff?

-I know that might sound crazy to some that a person could be elated to be laid off but, it happens.
+It might sound crazy to some that a person could be elated to be laid off, but it happens.
 Sometimes we need a push to get out of a career or industry we don't want to be in.

 Insecurity, i.e., stress versus confidence.

 Skip the panic, I always say.
 We do not have to panic, and many people don't.
-If I could get people who have anxiety to practice calmness, and meditation as often as they practice fearing the future, they would discover anxiety can be skipped.
+If I could get people with anxiety to practice calmness and meditation as often as they practice fearing the future, they would discover anxiety can be skipped.
 I truly believe that!

 It's all about our focus.
-If you've had the habit of worry for a while, it will take a bit of practice to replace that stressful habit with faith.
+If you've been worrying for a while, it will take a bit of practice to replace that stressful habit with faith.

-The crux of human conditioning is that some people have been taught to not believe in themselves, and/or beat themselves up.
-These ways of being are what keeps a person in the state of giving up on themselves.
+The crux of human conditioning is that some people have been taught to not believe in themselves and beat themselves up.
+These ways of being keep a person in the state of giving up on themselves.

-Some of us are but infants in our spiritual development, and so we must learn to crawl, walk, run, ride the bike, and then drive the car of our life, so to speak.
+Some of us are infants in our spiritual development, and so we must learn to crawl, walk, run, ride the bike, and then drive the car of our spiritual life, so to speak.

-When I was young, and I was learning things, my brothers always encouraged me, and then I had friends that encouraged me.
+When I was young and learning things, my brothers always encouraged me, and then I had friends who encouraged me.
 Ultimately, I am the one who encourages myself now, and I refuse to beat myself up or criticize myself, ever!
-It's a practice I am extremely proud of.
+It's a practice I am incredibly proud of.

-All of this ramble is about changing stressful habits of fear into happy, healthy habits of faith by encouraging yourself.
+This ramble is about changing stressful habits of fear into happy, healthy patterns of faith by encouraging yourself.
 That truly is basic stress management.
-Managing your habitual reactions, manages your stress.
+Managing your habitual reactions manages your stress.

-I just wanted to give a little pointing to healing if you are in need of it, and I pray it helps your way.
+I just wanted to give a little pointing to healing if you need it, and I pray it helps your way.